Federico Mompou: Recordings

-Mompou himself recorded a few of his piano pieces for EMI in 1950 and then a much larger portion of his piano output, including the Musica callada, for Ensayo in 1974, when he was over 80 years old.
-The later recordings have been released in a boxed set of 4 CDs by Brilliant Classics.
-For decades, other pianists rarely recorded his works, with major figures such as Arthur Rubinstein, Guiomar Novaes, Magda Tagliaferro, and Arturo Benedetti Michelangeli recording just a handful of his pieces.
-In the late 1950s, Mompou's wife, Carmen Bravo, recorded some of his works for EMI.
+Mompou himself recorded a few of his piano pieces for EMI in 1950 and then a much larger portion of his piano output, including the Música callada, for Ensayo in 1974.
+The later recordings have been reissued in a boxed set of 4 CDs by Brilliant Classics.

+Other early recordings of Mompou's piano music include a handful of miniatures recorded by notable pianists such as Artur Rubinstein, Guiomar Novaes, Magda Tagliaferro, and Arturo Benedetti Michelangeli.
+In the late 1950s, Mompou's wife, Carmen Bravo, recorded some of his works for Hispavox, which were released on CD by EMI with additional Mompou recordings by Spanish pianist Gonzalo Soriano.